Discover Alameda History Icons

 Location: SW Corner of Alameda and Garrison

 History: John Edward Everitt is one of Lakewood’s earliest pioneers!
-In the late 1860s he traveled from Ohio with his parents in an ox drawn wagon.
-Everitt initially settled with his family in Denver but being a restless young man set out to find land of his own.
-In 1876 he established a homestead of 160 acres on the land south of Alameda and west of Garrison Street.
-He grew hay and vegetables, raised draft and racehorses and started a freight business.
+In the late 1860s, he traveled from Ohio with his parents in an ox-drawn wagon.
+In 1876 he established a homestead on the land south of Alameda and west of Garrison.
 The farm ultimately grew to over 400 acres.
-Everitt ran into trouble with his legal claim to the land located on a Union Pacific Railroad right of way.
 In 1895 President Grover Cleveland signed a patent granting the 160 acres to Everitt and his family.
-The land ultimately passed to the Addenbrookes by marriage.
 In 1978 the City of Lakewood purchased the land to develop Addenbrooke Park, formally dedicated in 1989.
 The iconic windmill standing watch on Garrison was restored in 1990 as a reminder of one of Lakewood’s early pioneer families.

 The Tally Ho – 1960-1993